 Lively is the best overall HSA account because of its straightforward zero fees for individuals, highly rated customer service, and vast array of investment options.
 Lively’s setup process is easy and quick.
 You can get started without any paperwork by linking your bank account, and Lively will help you set up either recurring contributions or an initial one-time contribution.

 Lively is also a great option for employers, with a $2.95 monthly charge for every employee who signs up for an HSA account.
 This can be a great benefit for small businesses where low-deductible healthcare plans can be costly for employees.
-Lively automatically syncs with your payroll and centrally manages all contributions.
+Lively allows you to sync with your payroll and provides options for centrally managing contributions and enrollments.

 You can manage your investments from either your online dashboard or a mobile app, making it easy to manage your account from wherever you are.

 Fidelity is a traditional financial institution that offers a competitive HSA account with great investment options and zero maintenance or account closure fees, which is why we chose it as the best for HSA investment options.
 Fidelity gives you all the benefits of the smaller HSA account providers, such as a quick setup process and no fees, while also providing their own broad, in-house investing options.